Entanglement

 It had grown to be part of a fence.

-The tree could no longer stand on its own; the fence was holding it up—even though its trunk had matured and thickened to be able to stand tall and be an independent creation.
+The tree could no longer stand on its own; even though its trunk had matured and thickened to be an independent creation; the fence held it up.

 Its branches had flattened out, covering up as much of the fence as it possibly could, as if to mask its dependency—losing its identity.